I Give My First Love to You: Plot

 Takuma then issued Kou a challenge- they would run a 100-meter race, with the loser backing off from Mayu.
-Kou accepted the challenge but Takuma wins, and went to find Mayu for a date.
-That day, Kou went out of the school at the same time as Mayu and Takuma, and was knocked down by an oncoming train.
+Kou accepts the challenge, but Takuma wins and goes to find Mayu for a date.
+That day, Kou left the school at the same time as Mayu and Takuma and was knocked down by an oncoming train.
 Then, Takuma was informed that he had a suitable heart donor.

 Later, Mayu found out that the donor was the now brain-dead Kou, and tried to hide the fact from Takuma.
 However, Takuma eventually found out and refused the donation.
-At the same time, Kou's family saw that Kou had shed tears, and decided that there might be a miracle, and refused the donation as well.
-Mayu begged them many times, but they still refused to budge, although Kou had registered as a heart donor.
+At the same time, Kou's family saw that Kou had shed tears and decided that there might be a miracle, and they refused the donation.
+Mayu begged them many times, but they refused to budge, although Kou had registered as a heart donor.

 Later, Takuma suffered a heart attack.
-He was rushed to hospital, and the doctor did not give him much chance of living.
-In his sleep, Takuma prayed that he could have just a short time more to live, and he got a miraculous recovery, and surprised Mayu.
-He brought Mayu on their "honeymoon", visiting many places.
-Finally, at the field where they first kissed, Takuma told Mayu that he was very lucky and was happy with his life, handing over his lucky-charm 'will' to her that he had written when he was eight years old..
+He was rushed to the hospital, and the doctor did not give him much chance of living.
+In his sleep, Takuma prayed that he could have just a short time more to live, and he made a miraculous recovery and surprised Mayu.
+He brought Mayu on their "honeymoon," visiting many places.
+Finally, at the field where they first kissed, Takuma told Mayu that he was fortunate and happy with his life, handing over his lucky-charm 'will' to her that he had written when he was eight.

-Upon their arrival back to the hospital, Takuma suffered another heart attack and despite the best efforts of the doctor, he passed away.
+Upon their arrival back to the hospital, Takuma suffered another heart attack, and despite the doctor's best efforts, he died.
 Mayu went to the roof and opened his letter, which told everyone to be happy when he was gone.
-The film ends with Mayu borrowing the urn containing Takuma's ashes, and went to a church to have a "wedding", thus fulfilling their promise when they were young.
+The film ended with Mayu borrowing the urn containing Takuma's ashes and going to a church for a "wedding," thus fulfilling their promise when they were young.

-The ending scene is a flashback of the first time the 2 met at the hospital when they were 8 years old.
+The ending scene is a flashback of the first time they met at the hospital when they were eight.